 There’s a common misconception that, as we age, tooth loss is inevitable.
 Thankfully, this is not the case.
-Although tooth loss is extremely common in elderly adults, it is largely preventable.
+Although tooth loss is widespread in elderly adults, it is largely preventable.
 Of course, our teeth do change in some important ways as we get older.
 Being aware of these changes and taking preventative measures to protect our teeth is key to avoiding tooth loss with age.
 Let’s consider some of the ways our teeth change with age and what we can do to help ensure that our smile stays healthy throughout our lives.

 Teeth and Age: What Changes Take Place?

 - Wearing down.
 Over time, the teeth endure a lot of wear and tear.
-Imagine the effects from a lifetime of bruxism, for example.
+Imagine the effects of a lifetime of bruxism, for example.
 Even daily chewing—which obviously can’t be avoided—eventually starts wearing the teeth down.

 - Discoloration.
 Tooth discoloration is a normal part of the aging process.
 That’s because, over time, the tooth’s enamel wears away, exposing the naturally yellow dentin.